wailsapp/docs/home.md

 Wails uses cgo to bind to the native rendering engines so a number of platform dependent libraries are needed as well as an installation of Go.
 The basic requirements are:

 - Go 1.12 or above.
-Go 1.11 should work if go modules are enabled: GO111MODULE=on.
+Go 1.11 should work.
+Ensure go modules are enabled: GO111MODULE=on.
 - npm

 ### MacOS